Games-by-Mason/gpu/README.md

 This library is light on documentation.
 You are expected to use it to access the functionality of the underlying API, documentation is typically only present where significant abstraction has been added on top of what is exposed by backend.

 When terminology differs between backends, Vulkan terminology is generally favored.

+# Extensions

+The `src/ext` folder is provided for abstractions that are *not* part of the core library, but that users of the core library are highly likely to find useful.
+These include things like:

+* A deletion queue
+* A frame pacer
+* An image upload queue
+* An image bump allocator
+* A scoped arena
+* A mod timer
+* A render target pool
+* Color conversions, Gaussian functions, etc...

+For additional useful shader functionality, see [gbms](https://github.com/Games-by-Mason/gbms/).